sstuqtd/editor-framework/docs/debug/debug-main-process.md

 Once you install the node-inspector above, run Editor-Framework, and go to the menu item: `Main Menu / Developer / Debug Main Process (Node Inspector)`.

-If everything goes well, you will see a console log:
+If all goes well, you will see a console log with something similar to:

 ```
 node-inspector started: http://127.0.0.1:8080/debug?ws=127.0.0.1:8080&port=3030